 Those words tumbled around in my head for days.
 I came to the conclusion that he is partially correct.
 I completely understand why he feels that way.
 He said it out of his observations of married friends and family members.
 No marriage is perfect and it sure isn’t easy!!
 Marriage probably is the riskiest thing you can ever do in life.
 Riskier than mountain climbing or skydiving.
 If you don’t make the right choices… you could lose your life!

 BUT… in the risk and the danger is so much good, so much growth… so much that will NOT happen without that risk.

 When “marriage experts” say that to be successful, a marriage takes 2 people giving 100%… I think that’s low-balling it.
 You have to give more than you have!
-Yeah, I know, it makes me sound math-challenged… oh yeah, I am… but a successful marriage takes two people giving much more than 100% each.
+Yeah, I know, it makes me sound math-challenged… oh yeah, I am, but that’s a different subject… A truly successful marriage takes two people giving much more than 100% each.

 Since “math” says more than 100% is impossible, that extra effort, time, energy, passion, wisdom… etc. needs to miraculously come from somewhere… or someONE.
 Yes, marriage can be successful without the intentional dependence on Jesus.
 BUT… without Him, you don’t have access to the strength needed to give more than 100%.